GUIDE TO EV CHARGING

 For most EV owners, a home EV charging point is the best option when it comes to keeping their vehicle charged and ready.
 These charging points can be installed in a convenient location, are weatherproof and are specifically designed to handle the high wattage that electric car charging requires.

-Here at Halfords, we offer home EV chargers from market-leading brands.
-Full installation is provided by our partners BOXT (see ‘Getting a charger installed’ below for more information) and their online system will walk you through the purchasing process.
+Here at Halfords, we offer home EV chargers from Cord (see ‘Getting a charger installed’ below for more information) and their online system will walk you through the purchasing process.

 Shop EV chargers